-Sometimes networks need to incentivize users to use tokens as they were intended.
-Otherwise, too many might hold long term, which will take tokens out of tokenomic circulation.
+Sometimes networks need to incentivise users to use tokens as they were intended.
+Otherwise, too many might hold long-term, taking tokens out of tokenomic circulation.

-To that end, many networks employ a Proof-of-Stake (PoS) system in which validators must stake their own coins on their verdicts.
+Many networks employ a Proof-of-Stake (PoS) system in which validators must stake their coins on their verdicts.